piglovesyou/node-hole/README.md

                 title: post.title,
                 comments: comments.map(c => c.body),
             };
-        })
-        .pipe((post) => {
+        }, {highWaterMark: 4})  // You can adjust limit of simultanious running tasks, which is 16 by default .pipe((post) => {
           assert(typeof post.id === 'number');
           assert(typeof post.title === 'string');
           assert(Array.isArray(post.comments));
         })
-        .start();   // Don't forget to call ".start()" that starts streaming.
+        .start()    // Don't forget to call ".start()" that starts streaming.
-                    // It returns a promise object so that you can control additional async flow
+                    // It returns a promise object so that you can control additional async flow .catch((err) => console.log(err))   // Because ".start()" returns a promise that emits rejection
+                                            // during a stream, you can catch it as usual

     console.log('done.');
 }